 Fungi fact #3: Our forests would be buried in hundreds of feet of leaves and branches if fungi didn’t decompose them and redistribute the nutrients.

 In other words, fungi unlock stranded resources.
-A tree cannot re-use its own leaves or branches as the carbon/nitrogen/phosphorus are locked in an unusable form.
+A tree cannot re-use its own leaves or branches as the carbon/nitrogen/phosphorus is locked in an unusable form.
 Fungi exploit arbitrage opportunities in their ecosystem.

 Bitcoin, Through its PoW Mechanism, Unlocks Stranded Resources in the Form of Energy